nickduran/align-linguistic-alignment/README.md

 Interested in seeing how `align` works, but not sure if you want to install it yet?
 Try it out through Binder.
-Click the "launch" button to get a complete cloud environment to try out the ALIGN pipeline on our tutorials.
+Click the "launch" button to get a complete cloud environment to try out the ALIGN pipeline on our Python tutorials (the CHILDES tutorial is currently the only one fully operational).
+The process for Binder to launch may take several minutes.

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/nickduran/align-linguistic-alignment/master)